We'd always recommend getting outside and experiencing the Orkney elements when you can.

 Brough of Birsay, West Mainland

 This island off the west coast of the Orkney mainland can only be reached by a causeway at low tide, but it’s worth the wait.
-Explore the rockpools and the sea-life left behind by the retreating tide as you cross over, then climb up the steps onto the Brough itself to walk round the remains of a Norse settlement.
+Explore the rockpools and the sea life left behind by the retreating tide as you cross over, then climb up the steps onto the Brough itself to walk around the remains of a Norse settlement.
 Hike to the island’s lighthouse for stunning views of the Atlantic, and you can even see puffins between May and August.
 Remember to make your way back over the causeway before the tide comes in – tide times are available to view on our Today page or at the Visit Scotland Information Centre in Kirkwall.